nitishkumarnitc/sakila-code-analyzer/README.md

 ---

 # 🙌 **Credits**

-Developed as part of a coding challenge for **PeerIslands**.
+Developed as part of a coding challenge.
-Includes Sakila Sample Database (open source).
+Includes Sakila Sample Project (open source).
 ---